 Also see → compulsory insurance.

 You’ll need to provide proof of (individual or family) health insurance during enrolment.
 Contact your health insurance provider to request a certificate.

-The card for HHU students that combines your → student ID, library card, student cafeteria card and → semester ticket in one single card.
+The card for HHU students that combines your → student ID, library card, canteen card and → semester ticket in one single card.
 Valid for five years (with re-registration every year), you’ll be sent your HHU Card by post once you’ve enrolled.
 If you lose your card, you can apply to the → Student Services Centre for a new one (fees apply).
-See here for more information.
+See here (website in german) for more information.